Evanoken/alx-zero_day/0x03-git/README.md

-This is a github based project in C js and Bash
+Great github based project in C js and Bash